 - Stuff the cavity with the lemon, onion, garlic cloves, thyme, rosemary and sage.

-- Tie the legs together using cooking string/kitchen twine or use its own skin to tuck the legs together, and tuck the wings snuggly under the body.
+- Tie the legs together using cooking string/kitchen twine or use the turkey skin to tuck the legs together, and tuck the wings snuggly under the body.

 - Mix the olive oil with the melted butter, add the Erythritol and a pinch of salt and pepper.
 Whisk well and rub the outside of the turkey with the mixture.